43 HNMCS Students on a Transformational Journey

 Holy Name of Mary College School currently has 43 students working towards various levels of this prestigious award that encompasses service, skills, physical recreation and an adventurous journey.
 This year, despite many barriers, our girls have been working diligently to volunteer in the community and plan experiences that help them fulfill the criteria of each of these sections in a meaningful way.

-Beatrice Carcao recently earned her Silver Duke of Edinburgh’s AwardRead more from Beatrice below:
+Beatrice Carcao on earning her Silver Duke of Edinburgh’s Award:

 The most enjoyable thing about earning the Duke of Ed Award would be reflecting on the self-growth brought about by the award.
 It led me to continue old passions and try new things as well.
 I was able to reconnect with some of my old friends from badminton; something that I wouldn't have done otherwise.
 I've been able to give back to the community I love directly through volunteering, and also indirectly by forming friendships and laughter to emotionally aid myself and others.
 These connections and the growth achieved through them are some of the most rewarding parts of the award; especially when looking back.